jedi4ever/veewee/README.md

 ## How to add a new OS/installation (needs some love)

-- I suggest the easiest way is to get an account on github
-- fork of the veewee repository
+I suggest the easiest way is to get an account on github and fork of the veewee repository

     $ git clone https://github.com/*your account*/veewee.git
     $ cd veewee